Tring-a-Ling

 Tring-a-Ling is an album by American pianist Joanne Brackeen recorded in 1977 and released by the Choice label before being rereleased on CD by Candid in 2009.

 Reception

 AllMusic reviewer Scott Yanow stated "The pianist's music is complex and quite tricky, but more accessible than expected due to the close interplay between the superb musicians and the variety of rhythms utilized.
 Open-minded listeners are advised to check this one out".

+DownBeat gave 4 stars to the album.
+The review calls Brackeen, "one helluva pianist, composer and leader".